 - Difficulty regulating heart rate, blood pressure, sweating, and body temperature

 - Neuropathic pain

 - Muscle atrophy

 - Gallbladder and renal stones

-Treatment for C-6 Injuries
+Treatment for C-6 Spine Injuries

-Immediate medical intervention following the injury will increase the likelihood of the best possible long-term prognosis.
+The correct intervention and support following the injury will increase the likelihood of the best possible long-term prognosis.
 In most cases, the acute stage of injury is followed by extensive rehabilitation, which is designed to help the survivor adapt both physically and mentally to his or her new condition.
 While their lives will certainly be different than they were before the injury, with the correct intervention and support, survivors with C-6 injuries can go on to lead very fulfilling lives.
 In the meantime, scientists continue to study treatments for spinal cord injury, designed to both reduce the effect of the injury and promote the growth of functional nerve fibers.